hmcts/div-decree-nisi-frontend/README.md

 # Divorce Decree Nisi [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is the frontend application for the Decree Nisi journey, Once the respondent has responded the petitioner can then apply for a Decree Nisi, and this repo builds the frontend for that journey.
+This repo is for the Decree Nisi Frontend and forms part of the online Divorce Application.

 ## Setup